 allow users to upload images

-Letting users submit their own photos to your WordPress blog is a great addition to your blogging strategy.
-When you add this option to your site, you’ll get more traffic, engagement, and website contributors.
+Because letting users submit their own photos to your WordPress website is a great addition to your blogging strategy.
+And this can help increase traffic, engagement, and website contributors.

 Plus, it’s easy to do!

-Why Allow Users to Upload Images to the Front End of Your Site?
+Why Allow Users to Upload Images to the Front End of Your WordPress Site?

 But why would a user want to submit their own images?